Guest post by Heather Smith.

 From Tom Corbett I also discovered Tom Swift, and though I was never as fond of that Tom, he was a lot more prolific.
 The thing I loved best, however, was the illustrations and the full-color covers that came with the books.
 They were so fanciful and different from modern thoughts on space flight and science fiction.
 Here are a few examples of my favorite book covers from those Toms.
 I hope you enjoy them as much as I do.
 If you get the chance, I recommend reading Tom Corbett "On the Trail of the Space Pirates".
 It was my first book find, and one I still love to this day.

 Author Heather Smith is an ex-nanny.
 Passionate about thought leadership and writing, Heather regularly contributes to various career, social media, public relations, branding, and parenting blogs/websites.
-She also provides value to hire a nanny by giving advice on site design as well as the features and functionality to provide more and more value to nannies and families across the U.S. and Canada.
-She can be available at H.smith7295 [at] gmail.com
+She can be contacted at H.smith7295 [at] gmail.com